vircadia/project-apollo/docs/API-Users.md

 Returns a list of users.

-TODO: the list of users returns depends on who the requesting account can "see".
-What is the definition of that?
+A user can only see the other accounts they are 'connected' to so this request returns a subset of all accounts depending on the account of the requestor.
+If the requestor is an administrator and the query parameter 'asAdmin' is part of the request, all user are returned.

 The GET request url can have queries added which controls the user's returned by the request.
 These queries are: